ASkalli/nonlinear_oscillator_network/README.md

 ### ⚙️ Training Utilities

-- `train_BP_torch`: Standard backpropagation training loop using `torch.optim`.
+- `train_BP_torch`: Standard backpropagation training loop using `torch.optim`.3
 - `train_online_pop_NN`: Evolutionary-style population-based optimization loop (PEPG, CMAES if you have the patience of a Shaolin monk, particle swarm if you are a clinically insane).
+This is my original loop with an explicit for loop which makes it very slow...
+- `train_online_pop_parallel`: Same as before but with the forward pass parallelized accross the population for speed.
+This lead to close to 40x improvement in speed for model size of $\sim$ 100k parameters.
 - `train_online_SPSA_NN`: Black-box training with Simultaneous Perturbation Stochastic Approximation (SPSA), optionally enhanced with Adam.

+---
+### How Forward Pass Is Parallelized Across the Population

+- **Stateless Model Invocation**
+  We convert the trained `nn.Module` into a stateless function via `torch.func.functional_call`, so that all weights and buffers are passed in as data rather than stored internally.

+- **Batched State Dictionary**
+  Instead of one set of parameters, we build a single `OrderedDict` where each key maps to a tensor of shape `(pop_size, *original_shape)`.
+This “batched state dict” holds all candidate weights in one place.

+- **Vectorized Call with `vmap`**
+  We wrap the stateless model call in `torch.vmap`, telling PyTorch to map the function over the 0th dimension of our batched state dict—i.e., run all `pop_size` networks in parallel.

+- **Shape of Outputs**
+  The result tensor has shape `(pop_size, batch_size, n_classes)`, giving you all networks’ predictions simultaneously for downstream loss or metric computation.

+##### I have 2 notebooks to check this:
+- A simple one "PNN_parallelize_population_check_1" using an old deprecated vmap in pytorch but easier to understand since it uses only tensors no idctionaries
+- New updated compatible with latest pytorch versions very annoying because it uses this dictionary structure to pass parameters to pass to the vectorized PNN function.
 ---

 ## ⚙️ `optimization_algorithms.py` – Black-Box Optimizers